michaelnlay/lightbox_JS-on-comparison-table/README.md

 # Lightbox functionality with focusing on JavaScript and light on CSS and HTML

 ## JavaScript Functionalities
-### When user click on button, the arrow animation will rotate 180 deg to drop down the modal lightbox.
+### 1. When user click on button, the arrow animation will rotate 180 deg to drop down the modal lightbox.
+### 1a.
+The arrow animation was produced by creating a new 'open' class when user click on the button, the built-in JS className and classList was used to add or remove the 'open' class.
-### User can click on anywhere on the window, X icon or button to return the arrow back to its initial position with closing the modal.
+### 2. User can click on anywhere on the window, X icon or button to return the arrow back to its initial position with closing the modal.

 ## Simple CSS
 ### position absolute, css pseudo properties, and animation to rotate the arrow